sstsimulator/sst-macro/docs/manual/manual.md

 -   A C/C++ compiler is required with C++11 support.  gcc 4.8 and onward is known to work.
 -   (optional) Doxygen and Graphviz are needed to build the documentation.
 -   (optional) Graphviz is needed to collect call graphs.
+%
+-   (optional, recommended) Qt libraries and build system (qmake) are needed to build the GUI input configuration tool.

+%
+-   (optional) VTK is needed for advanced vis features.

 #### 2.1.3: Configuration and Building<a name="subsec:build:configure"></a>